 While you're logged into your account you can download files used in the courses, watch lessons, and practice the tasks taught in the lessons.
 Keep in mind that you will use your installation of Inventor to practice.

-Dal is one of countless customers who love our training, and we're glad to have helped so many.
 At the end of each course we ask our customers to write a review.
 It's completely voluntary.
-Here is what they wrote.
+Here's what they wrote..

 No Installation Required

 Watch from any device connected to the internet.

 The Autodesk Inventor 2022: Deluxe Bundle starts with the Solid Modeling course designed to help you gain a professional edges and sound footing for advanced concepts.
 The Assemblies and Advanced Concepts course extends your knowledge beyond the average advanced user.
 You learn how to streamline drawing and MBD construction using the 2D Drafting and Customization Course, and the Sheet Metal Design course kicks your skills up to an impressive level.
 This bundle is packed with tips and tricks.

 Watch the first hour of the Solid Modeling course for Autodesk Inventor 2022.Click to Watch!

 Professional Autodesk Inventor 2022 training on your computer, tablet or phone.
 Watch and Learn how professionals use Inventor in the shortest time possible.
 It's simple.
 Just watch and learn.

 In just a short time you will be creating bullet proof models and assemblies.
 You'll learn best practices, tips, and tricks, and it will take less time than you might think.